Accidents Involving Uber® or Lyft® Drivers in Florida: Who’s Responsible?

 If you get injured in an accident caused by a Lyft or Uber driver in Florida, who is held responsible for your injuries?
 The answer may surprise you.

-Ride-share companies like Uber and Lyft have become quite popular in Florida, given the amount of tourism in the state.
+Ride-share companies like Uber and Lyft and other Transportation Network Companies (TNC) have become quite popular in Florida, given the amount of tourism in the state.
 Most of us have probably had some experience with one of the two ride-sharing programs, or an Uber or Lyft driver.
 Hopefully, your “experience” with ride-sharing doesn’t involve an accident with injuries, but if it does, you need to know the law.

 Historically, transportation needs in Florida were handled by the combination of taxis, public transportation, rental cars and private limousines.
 Most of those past methods of transportation came along with a higher degree of legal responsibility for its customers or riders.
 For instance, the law imposes upon “common carriers” like buses, trains and taxi cabs a heightened duty of care that cannot be delegated to any other party.
 In other words, the carriers were the absolute responsible party for the safe movement of their passengers.
 If an accident happened causing injuries to their passengers while under their care and custody, the carrier was solely responsible unless otherwise proven.